ZINUX1998/DMICF/README.md

 ### Moreover, **we offer the full implementation for user interaction group partitioning, along with tools to perform comprehensive quantitative and qualitative analyses of intent disentanglement**.

+### All experiments are conducted on an Ubuntu server equipped with an RTX 4090D GPU.

 ## Requirements

 ```